 Under federal law, harassing an individual based on their national origin amounts to discrimination.
 This type of harassment includes offensive or derogatory remarks about a person’s national origin.
 The law does not protect simple teasing or isolated offhand comments.
 The law is targeted at harassment that is so frequent and severe such that it creates a hostile or offensive work environment or results in an adverse employment decision, such as being fired or demoted.

-While lawful on their face, clever employers often construct policies that apply to everyone, no matter their national origin.
-These policies often have the effect of discriminating against certain individuals based on their national origin, and are often not related to the job or the necessary operation of the business.
-For example, many employers enact “english-only” rules to weed out immigrants.
-While generally unlawful, these type of policies are allowed if they are needed to ensure safe, efficient operation of the business and are not put in place for the implicit purpose of discriminating against individuals from certain nations or regions of the world.
-An employer may not base an employment decision on a employees accent unless it seriously interferes with that individuals ability to perform their job.
+While lawful on their faces, clever employers often construct policies that apply to everyone, no matter their national origin.
+These policies often have the effect of discriminating against certain individuals based on their national origin and are often not related to the job or the necessary operation of the business.
+For example, many employers enact “English-only” rules to weed out immigrants.
+While generally unlawful, these types of policies are allowed if they are needed to ensure safe, efficient operation of the business and are not put in place for the implicit purpose of discriminating against individuals from certain nations or regions of the world.
+An employer may not base an employment decision on a employees accent unless it seriously interferes with that individual’s ability to perform their job.